yueureka/DataScienceProjects/DisasterResponsePipeline/README.md

 In this project, the dataset of communications with different categorical labels is given, ETL pipeline was built to clean the messages with regex and NLTK, then the pre-processed data was trained with machine learning pipeline, which is composed of tokenization, tfidf transformation, and multi-output classifier.
 Random forest classifier was applied as the core estimator, grid search was conducted for parameter optimization, prediction results were given via classfication_report function.
 See more details in the Jupyternotebook.

 # Installation
-The code runs in Python 3, Python libraries like pandas, numpy and matplotlib are used in the code.
+The code runs in Python 3, Python libraries like pandas, numpy and matplotlib are used in the code, nltk library is aslo installed and used for language processing.

 # File Descriptions
 data/process_data.py - ETL script to clean data into the proper format by splitting up categories and making new columns for each as target variables.